Rastermyosin/GettingAndCleaningData/README.md

 * Have the data.table and dpyr packages installed
 * When you source("run_analysis.R") the script will auto-run

+For an explanation of the features, how the features were collected/calculated, and feature names please see the relevant files included with the Samsung data.

 #### Variables

 ##### Files Names